Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

         <img src="https://rob-mundy.github.io//Rock-paper-scissors-lizard-spock/assets/images/please_choose_shape_alert.png" width="500px">

-    + When the game is finished the result of the round is declared via an alert to the user (win, lose, draw) stating which shape was victorious:
+    + When the game has finished the result of the round is declared via an alert to the user (win, lose, draw) stating which shape was victorious:

         <img src="https://rob-mundy.github.io//Rock-paper-scissors-lizard-spock/assets/images/alert_declaring_result.png" width="400px">